 - Paintbrush

-- Colourful tissue paper in the colours of your choosing (we went with yellow, orange, red and pink)
+- Colorful tissue paper in the colors of your choosing (we went with yellow, orange, red and pink)

 - Scissors